 - who may or may not have a formal disability diagnosis.

-The definition is not limited to medical diagnosis but focuses on the functional impact of a student’s disability or impairment.
+The definition is not limited to students with a medical diagnosis, or who are eligible for targeted supports under the department's disability criteria, but focuses on the functional impact of a student’s disability or impairment.

-Professional learning enables all your teachers to develop an understanding of obligations under the DDA and the Disability Standards for Education.
+Professional learning on the Disability Standards for Education enables all staff to develop an understanding of their obligations under the DDA and the Disability Standards for Education.

 The Standards underpin and inform the Nationally Consistent Collection of Data – School Students with Disability (NCCD), making this training important to support your schools’ ability to understand your obligations as you prepare data for the national collection.

 Principals are responsible for verifying the accuracy of school data and validating that there is evidence at the school to support the inclusion of a student in the data collection.
-You should know who your students with disability requiring additional support are, and how to effectively support and track their learning through evidence-based practices.
+Schools should know who the students with disability requiring additional support are, and how to effectively support and track their learning through evidence-based practices.

 Understanding students with disability and additional needs

 Students with disability have diverse needs and some experience multiple disadvantage.
-In NSW, we meet the best interests of students, in consultation with their parents or carers, by providing a range of different educational settings to best cater to the needs of the student.
+In NSW, we meet the best interests of students, by working in consultation with their parents or carers and by providing a range of different educational settings to best cater to the needs of the student.
 Students with disability and additional needs can be enrolled in a variety of learning environments with a range of different supports.